emencia/diskette/docs/appdef.rst

 natural_foreign
     *Optional*, *<boolean>*, *Default: false*

-    Enable usage of `natural keys`_, not all model support natural keys but you should always try to enable it if possible since non natural foreign key may cause issue when loaded.
+    Enable usage of `natural keys`_, not all model support natural keys but this is rare and you should always try to enable it if possible because non-natural foreign key may cause issues when loaded.

 natural_primary
     *Optional*, *<boolean>*, *Default: false*